 The mule deer love the high ridges in this area and will stay until the snow comes.
 The mule deer bucks aggregate into bachelor herds in the summer and pick areas high up in scree slopes and ridgetops to avoid predators and flies, and enjoy the cooler temperatures.
 We catch them in many areas, often crossing passes between higher ridges.
 The bucks can be impressive, and for those willing to climb a mountain these are well worth the effort.
 The mule deer will hang around until the snow gets deep in the highest elevations and they will then begin a gradual migration out of the mountains, pausing in areas for up to a month if the weather moderates.

-We use the Strawberry camp as an unguided, or drop camp, and occassionally as a smaller guided hunting camp.
+We use the Strawberry camp as an unguided, or drop camp, and occasionally as a smaller guided hunting camp.
 We take 2 or 3 hunters in this camp, with limited staff and stock.
 We set it up similarly to the Big River Meadows camp but on a slightly smaller scale.
 This camp sits at the head end of Strawberry Creek in a small meadow.
-Hunting from here is on horseback or foot, depending on the type of hunt you select.
+Early season hunting in Montana in this location is on horseback or foot, depending on the type of hunt you select.